julian9499/HyperReducedProjectiveDynamics/_README.txt

 needed for the example code, the Hyper-Reduced Projective Dynamics code does not use it).
 On http://graphics.tudelft.nl/~klaus/ you will also find a precompiled executable.

+COMPILATION CMAKE:
+ - prerequisites:
+    - Install CMake version 3.22.1 or higher
+    - Install a compiler of your choice Visual studio build tools, gcc and minGW should work
+ - use an IDE to import the project as cmake project and run it or use command line
+    - CMAKE COMMANDLINE:
+        - make a folder called build in the project directory
+        - open a terminal in the folder and call `cmake ../`
+        - now build the generated build folder by cmake with your preferred command line tool.

 COMPILATION/SETUP:
 - Add all code files in the "\src" folder, EXCEPT FOR THE FILES doubleToFloatDeviceCpy.cu